goldman-hackathon/goldman-back/test.md

+Report for best solution: Summary of changes in Sudoku.hs:
+- Added functions `void`, `safe`, `consistent`, `blocked`, `solve4`, `search`, and `expand`
+- These functions are related to solving the Sudoku puzzle
+- They are used to check if a matrix of choices is valid, prune the choices, and search for a solution
-Report for even better solution: - Sudoku.hs:
+- The `expand` function is used to generate possible next steps in the search process Report for even better solution: Changes in Sudoku.hs:
-  - Added a new function `solve3` which is similar to `solve2` but uses the `fix` function
+- Added a new function `solve3` which filters valid grids by collapsing and fixing the choices using the `prune` function.
-  - Added a new function `fix` which takes a function and an argument and applies the function repeatedly until the result doesn't change
+- Added a new function `fix` which takes a function and applies it repeatedly until the result doesn't change.
-  - Added a new definition for `single` function which checks if a list has only one element
-  - Added a new definition for `solve3` function which filters valid grids after collapsing and applying the `prune` function using `fix` function
+- Removed the newline at the end of the file.
-  - Added a new definition for `fix` function which applies a function repeatedly until the result doesn't change Report for Better solution: Changes in Sudoku.hs:
+Report for Better solution: Changes in Sudoku.hs:
-- Modified import statement to include `(\\)` function from `Data.List` module.
+- Modified import statement to include the (\\) function from Data.List.
-- Added `prune` function, which applies `pruneBy` function to matrix by calling it on `boxs`, `cols`, and `rows`.
-- Added `reduce` function, which reduces choices in a row by removing singles.
-- Added `minus` function, which subtracts one list of choices from another using `(\\)` function if first list is not a single choice.
-- Added `single` function, which checks if a list contains only one element.
+- Added functions: prune, reduce, minus, and single.
-- Added `solve2` function, which filters valid grids after collapsing and pruning matrix.
+- Added solve2 function, which filters valid grids after collapsing and pruning choices.
-- Removed `solve3` function.
+- Added solve3, void, safe, blocked, and solve4 functions.
+- Added search and expand functions.
+- File ends with a missing newline character.
 Report for Simple: Changes in Sudoku.hs:
 - Added a new type `Choices` which is a list of `Value`
 - Added a `choices` function that converts a `Grid` into a `Matrix Choices`